 - NZD+ fibers have their zero dispersion wavelength at 1510 nm and anomalous dispersion at the typical signal wavelengths (longer than 1510 nm).

 - NZD− fibers have a zero dispersion wavelength of 1580 nm, resulting in normal dispersion at the signal wavelengths.

 Such fibers still typically have a substantial positive dispersion slope (specified with units of ps/(nm2 km)), i.e., their group velocity dispersion decreases with increasing wavelength, or increases with increasing optical frequency.
 That implies positive third-order dispersion (TOD).

-There are also dispersion-flattened fibers with a relatively constant group delay dispersion over some wavelength range, i.e., low higher-order dispersion.
-They can, for example, exhibit near zero dispersion in the telecom C band.
-Such fibers are important for data transmission with wavelength division multiplexing and for adiabatic soliton compression.
-They often have a W-shaped profile of the refractive index, although profiles with a graded index and multiple steps have also been developed.
+Further, there are dispersion-flattened fibers with a much reduced dispersion slope, i.e., relatively constant group velocity dispersion over some wavelength range.
+In other words, they exhibit low higher-order dispersion.
+They can, for example, exhibit near zero dispersion or some moderate relatively constant amount of GVD in the telecom C band.
+Such fibers are important e.g. for adiabatic soliton compression, but also for signal processing like using four-wave mixing for wavelength channel translation, and for the generation of broadband frequency combs.
+Dispersion-flattened fibers often have a W-shaped profile of the refractive index, although profiles with a graded index and multiple steps have also been developed.

 |||ITU standard G.653 (07/10), “Characteristics of a dispersion-shifted single-mode optical fibre and cable”, International Telecommunication Union (2007)|